MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsEmergencyCallRoutingPolicy.md

 # Get-CsTeamsEmergencyCallRoutingPolicy

 ## SYNOPSIS
-This cmdlet returns one or more Emergency Call Routing policy.
+This cmdlet returns one or more Emergency Call Routing policies.

 ## SYNTAX